 As a closet, its purpose is to store items.
-Our closet has multiple shelves, which allows us to use vertical space wisely.
-This comes in handy, as our LEGO collection always seems to be growing.
+Our closet has multiple shelves, which allow us to use vertical space wisely.
+This comes in handy, as our LEGO collection always seems to grow.
 Storage for LEGO is essential.

 Doors for Hiding the Goods

 The closet is also helpful because there are doors.
 The doors serve multiple purposes.
 First, they keep the little one from seeing the treasures within, and therefore prevent her from wanting it.
-They protect her and protect the masterpieces.
-Additionally, they keep our pets from messing with the small pieces.
+They protect her from choking and protect the masterpieces from being destroyed.
+The doors also keep our pets from messing with the small pieces.

 The doors also hide the “creativity,” aka the mess.
 This is a great compromise for our family.
 My kids, naturally, make a mess when playing Lego.
 That’s what they’re supposed to do, but that doesn’t mean I want to look at it.
 The closet allows the fun/mess to happen and then it can be hidden away between play sessions.

-For our home and our family, a LEGO closet made perfect sense.
+For our home and our family, a closet for Lego made perfect sense.
 We have two storage closets in our basement, which already had shelves and lights (thanks, previous owners).
-It took some work, but I moved the items stored in one closet to make room for LEGO.
+It took some work, but I moved the items stored in one closet to make room for Lego.

 Our closet already had three wires shelves installed on an adjustable track.
 This was very helpful, but if you don’t already have the shelves, it’s very easy to install them.
 I highly recommend using a track system so you can easily adjust the shelving down the road if your needs change.